canonical/ubuntu-packaging-guide/getting-set-up.rst

     sub   4096R/51FBE68C 2010-12-06

-Head to https://launchpad.net/people/+me/+editpgpkeys and copy the part about your "Key fingerprint" into the text box.
+Head to https://launchpad.net/people/+me/+editpgpkeys and copy the "Key fingerprint" into the text box.
 In the case above this would be ``5C28 0144 FB08 91C0 2CF3  37AC 6F0B F90F 43CD E61D``.
 Now click on "Import
 Key".